-Pleasanton, California, November 16, 2015 – Nautilus Data Technologies, a next generation data center infrastructure company, announced construction of its first commercial data center – a waterborne facility that will revolutionize the global data center industry.
+Pleasanton, California, November 16, 2015 – Nautilus Data Technologies, a next-generation data center infrastructure company, announced the construction of its first commercial data center – a waterborne facility that will revolutionize the global data center industry.

 Construction of Nautilus’s first commercial data center follows the successful launch of its proof of concept prototype, which demonstrated a 30 percent decrease in energy consumption and operating costs when compared to land-based facilities.

 Data centers rely on massive amounts of water for cooling.
 A single, mid-size data center can easily consume 130 million gallons of water a year — enough to supply nearly 2,000 people.
 But Nautilus’s proprietary technology consumes no water.
 By placing the disaster-resistant, marine-grade, data centers on Coast Guard certified barges, Nautilus Data Technologies utilizes the naturally-cooled water below the barge to reduce the temperature in the facility.
 This allows Nautilus to recycle the water and return it directly back into the body of water from where it originated, resulting in virtually no water loss.

 “The Nautilus proof of concept prototype exceeded all expectations — validating how our waterborne approach will provide the most cost-effective, energy-efficient and environmentally sustainable data center on the market,” said Arnold Magcale, CEO and co-founder, Nautilus Data Technologies.
 “Our innovations are the most significant data center advances in decades — marking a revolutionary change in the data center industry.”